Shadoe Stevens: Personal life

-Stevens married his first wife Linda in 1967 (divorced, 1979).
-He then married Cynthia Gaydos in 1980 (divorced, 1984).
-Most recently, he married fashion model Beverly Cunningham in 1986.
+Stevens married his first wife Linda in 1967 (divorced in 1979).
+He then married Cynthia Gaydos in 1980 (divorced in 1984).
+He has been married to fashion model Beverly Cunningham since 1986.
 Stevens has three children: one son, Brad, from his first marriage; and two daughters from his third marriage, Amber Stevens West (also an actress) and Chyna Rose.

 Amber, appearing in the ABC Family series Greek, made an appearance on The Late Late Show with Craig Ferguson on July 27, 2007, with her father to promote the show.
 As a child, she also made a cameo appearance with her father on American Top 40 the weekend of December 24, 1988, as part of a Christmas skit.

-Stevens' brother, Richard, who occasionally filled in for him on the 1986-89 version of Hollywood Squares, is a disc jockey on Citadel Media's Hits & Favorites format.
+Stevens' brother Richard, who occasionally filled in for him on the 1986–89 version of Hollywood Squares, is a disc jockey on Citadel Media's Hits & Favorites format.